laravel/docs/authentication.md

 #### Getting Started Fast

 Want to get started fast?
-Install the `laravel/jetstream` Composer package and run `php artisan jetstream:install livewire` or `php artisan jetstream:install inertia` in a fresh Laravel application.
-After migrating your database, navigate your browser to `http://your-app.test/register` or any other URL that is assigned to your application.
-These commands will take care of scaffolding your entire authentication system!
+Install [Laravel Jetstream](https://jetstream.laravel.com) in a fresh Laravel application.
+After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
+Jetstream will take care of scaffolding your entire authentication system!

 <a name="introduction-database-considerations"></a>
 ### Database Considerations